 Identifying English Learners

-The steps below outline Ohio’s standardized procedures to identify multilingual students who are English learners.
+The steps below outline Ohio’s standardized procedures to identify multilingual students who are English learnersOhio law requires public schools and districts to identify, instruct, assess, and reclassify English learners.
 School administrators can develop written English learner identification procedures that include staff responsibilities, interpretation resources, and professional development to support students and their multilingual families.
-An orientation video may be used to help train staff in implementing the identification process.

 Step 1: Language Usage Survey

-As part of welcoming all new students and their families, Ohio's Language Usage Survey must be completed for every new student to support communication with the family and to identify potential English learners.
+To identify student and family language support needs, schools and districts must have every new student complete the Ohio Language Usage Survey.
 Schools must identify students who are English learners within 30 days of the student's enrollmentOhio defines enrollment as the date on which the school has both received documentation of enrollment and the student has commenced participation in learning opportunities.

 To assist in communicating the purpose of completing the Language Usage Survey to parents, staff may use the following two-minute video explanations available in 14 languages.
 These explanations are available on Parents2Partners to supplement interpreters who provide families accessible communication with school staff.